foundersandcoders/coursebook/src/workshops/server-side-forms/index.md

 1. It should render another form with inputs for each property of a dog
 1. Add a new route for `POST /add-dog`
 1. It should use the Express body-parsing middleware to access the submitted body
-1. Push a new dog object to the `dogs` array containing the body data
+1. Add the new dog to the `dogs` object
 1. Redirect back to the homepage so the user can see their new dog in the list

 When you're done you should be able to visit http://localhost:3333/add-dog, submit the information for a new dog, then be redirected to the homepage and see that information in the list.